sbreitbart/sbreitbart.github.io/_pages/research.md

 </div>

 <br />

-# Current Research

-## Chapter 3
-### How does urbanization impact non-adaptive evolution in *A. syriaca*?

-[Many species have adapted to city life.](https://urbanevolution-litc.com/?s=adaptation) I asked, has common milkweed, the Monarch butterfly's favorite host plant, adapted to Toronto's urban jungle?
-To answer this question, my first step was to test for genetic differences between urban and rural *A. syriaca* populations (genetic divergence).
-After all, if I was to detect adaptation, I'd need some evidence that the urban plants were genetically different from the rural ones, regardless of how those genetic changes impacted their fitness.
-After observing more than 20 traits in ~1000 plants during a 4-year common garden experiment, I found very little evidence of genetic divergence among the urban and rural populations.
-This suggested that common milkweed had not adapted to Toronto in these traits at this point in time.

-I was curious.
-Why not?
-To dive deeper, I turned my focus to the other side of evolution: the non-adaptive evolutionary processes, gene flow and genetic drift.
-How might these forces be preventing adaptation from occurring?

-My current research focuses on **how urbanization impacts genetic diversity and differentiation in *A. syriaca*.** This information can shed light on how city life impacts non-adaptive evolution and provide a clearer "big picture" view of how city life impacts evolution in general.

-# Past Research

 ## Chapter 1
 ### How do urban environments and a green corridor influence plant-pollinator interactions in *A. syriaca* and its pollinators?